 If any symptoms suggestive of liver dysfunction are observed, the drug should be discontinued.

-After extensive clinical use of Chlorzoxazone-containing products, it is apparent that the drug is well-tolerated and seldom produces undesirable side effects.
-Occasional patients may develop gastrointestinal disturbances.
+Chlorzoxazone containing products are usually well tolerated.
 It is possible in rare instances that Chlorzoxazone may have been associated with gastrointestinal bleeding.
-Drowsiness, dizziness, lightheadedness, malaise, or overstimulation may be noted by an occasional patient.
+Drowsiness, dizziness, lightheadedness, malaise, or over-stimulation may be noted by an occasional patient.
 Rarely, allergic-type skin rashes, petechiae, or ecchymoses may develop during treatment.
 Angioneurotic edema or anaphylactic reactions are extremely rare.
 There is no evidence that the drug will cause renal damage.
 Rarely, a patient may note discoloration of the urine resulting from a phenolic metabolite of Chlorzoxazone.
 This finding is of no known clinical significance.

 Initially, gastrointestinal disturbances such as nausea, vomiting, or diarrhea together with drowsiness, dizziness, lightheadedness or headache may occur.
 Early in the course there may be malaise or sluggishness followed by marked loss of muscle tone, making voluntary movement impossible.
 The deep tendon reflexes may be decreased or absent.
 The sensorium remains intact, and there is no peripheral loss of sensation.
 Respiratory depression may occur with rapid, irregular respiration and intercostal and substernal retraction.
 The blood pressure is lowered, but shock has not been observed.